JesperDramsch/jesperdramsch/README.md

 ## Data Education

-I have been teaching all my life and I try to extend my vast knowledge of AI to others that could find it useful.
+I have been teaching all my life, and I try to extend my vast knowledge of AI to others that could find it useful.
 <!-- <img src="https://raw.githubusercontent.com/JesperDramsch/skillshare-data-science/master/img/thumbnail.png" alt="drawing" align="left" width="150"/> -->

 - I made a course about [data science and business analytics in Python](https://dramsch.net/course1) on [Skillshare](https://dramsch.net/r/skillshare).